kshitij-india/local-directory-server/Readme.md

 #local-directory-server#

-An http static server written in NodeJS which serves file from the local directory named "served-directory"
+An http static server written in NodeJS which serves files from the local directory named "served-directory".

 ##Installation and getting started##